MiraldiLab/maxATAC/README.md

 ### Preparing the ATAC-seq signal

 The current `maxatac predict` function requires a normalized ATAC-seq signal in a bigwig format.
 Use `maxatac prepare` to generate a normalized signal track from a `.bam` file of aligned reads.
+See [the prepare documentation](./docs/readme/prepare.md) for more details about the expected outputs and file name descriptions.

 #### Bulk ATAC-seq